Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Introduction

-since each agent can simply run the algorithm $\A$ without communicating with other parties.
-On the other hand, since any $T$-time $K$-agent collaborative algorithm can be simulated by a $(KT)$-time single-agent algorithm, we have
+\paragraph{The Batched Learning Model.} The CL model is closely related to the batched learning model, which has recently received considerable attention in bandit theory~\citep{PRCS15,JJNZ16,AAAK17,JSXC19,GHRZ19, EKMM19,BXJW19,KZ20,JTX+21}.

-\paragraph{The Batched Learning Model.} In the batched model, there is one agent interacting with the arms.
+In the batched model, there is one agent interacting with the arms.
 The learning proceeds in batches.
 The sequence of arm pulls in each batch need to be determined at the beginning of the batch.
 The goal is for the agent to minimize the regret over a sequence of $T$ pulls using a small number of batches.

-The following observation connects the CL model and the batched learning model. \begin{observation} If there is a $T$-time $R$-batch single-agent algorithm that achieves an expected regret $\Reg(I)$ for any input $I$, then there is a $\frac{T}{K}$-time $R$-round $K$-agent collaborative algorithm that achieves an expected regret $\Reg(I)$ for any input $I$. \end{observation} To see this, just note that each round of $z$ (non-adaptive) pulls in a batched algorithm can be evenly distributed to the $K$ agents in a collaborative algorithm so that each agent makes $z/K$ non-adaptive pulls.
+The batched model is motivated by applications in which there is a significant delay in getting back the observations, such as clinical trials~\citep{Thompson33,Robbins52} and crowdsourcing~\citep{KCS08}.

+The following observation connects the CL model and the batched model. \begin{observation} If there is a $T$-time $R$-batch single-agent algorithm that achieves an expected regret $f(I)$ for any input $I$, then there is a $({T}/{K})$-time $R$-round $K$-agent collaborative algorithm that achieves an expected regret $f(I)$ for any input $I$. \end{observation} To see this, just note that each round of $z$ (non-adaptive) pulls in a batched algorithm can be evenly distributed to the $K$ agents in a collaborative algorithm so that each agent makes $z/K$ non-adaptive pulls.
 Observation~\ref{ob:reduction} allows us to establish a lower bound in the batched model by proving a corresponding lower bound in the CL model, and to design an algorithm for the CL model using an algorithm for the batched model.